What's in it for you

 Flash is not fully supported since it's an older technology and that may result in the pages not displaying as expected.

-On the Showpad web app, HTML content is requested over https, so be sure not to use HTTP as source script, since this will keep the app from loading correctly on most browsers.
-Best practice is to use "//ajax.Googleapi" as source script.
-This way the browser will decide which protocol to load the source from the base on the parent website.
+To see useful statistics about HTML5 app usage in Showpad's Web app, you can use Google Analytics to give you powerful insights.
+HTML content is requested over HTTPS, so be sure not to use HTTP as source script, since this will keep the app from loading correctly on most browsers.

-- Showpad can be accessed on iOS, Android, browser and Windows (8.1+).
+- Showpad can be accessed on iOS, Android, browser, and Windows (8.1+).
 This means the web app should fit multiple screen sizes, so using a responsive design is a good idea.
 The technologies used should fit these devices.
 On iOS/Android we use the standard web kit (Safari/Chrome).
-Showpad Web supports IE9 (and higher), Chrome, Safari and Firefox.
+Showpad Web supports IE11, Edge, Chrome, Safari, and Firefox.
 For specific Windows guidelines, click here.

 On iOS there is an icon top left to enable the Showpad navigation to quit the web app.
 This means that this space should be reserved for that button and no action objects of the web app itself.